Vision and priorities

 – Lead & implement the wider health and care reform agenda with partners

-– Strong partnerships and co-production approaches from the planning stage
+– Strong partnerships and co-production from the planning stage

 – Prioritise support for informal carers